GerritCodeReview/plugins_websession-flatfile/src/main/resources/Documentation/config.md

 * y, year, years (`1 year` is treated as `365 days`)

 If a time unit suffix is not specified, `hours` is assumed.

+Time intervals smaller than one hour are not supported.

 If 'cleanupInterval' is not present in the configuration, the cleanup operation is triggered every 24 hours.